az67128/mybook.ru_dowloader/README.md

-# mybook.ru_dowloader
+# mybook.ru dowloader
-This chrome extension export books from mybook.ru to epub
+This chrome extension export books from mybook.ru to epub.
+## You should have subscription to get full book